MITLibraries/timdex-pipeline-lambdas/README.md

 A makefile is provided with account specific "dist" "publish" and "update-format-lambda"

-"Update-format-lambda" is required anytime an image is published to the ECR in order for the lambda to use the updated code.
+"Update-format-lambda" is required anytime an image is published to the ECR that contains a change to the format function in order for the format-lambda to use the updated code.

+The github action updates this every push to main no matter what changes are made right now.